-(4) Enjoy smaller amounts of healthy, higher glycemic foods, such as starchy vegetables and sweet fruits.
+(4) Enjoy smaller servings of healthy, higher glycemic foods, such as starchy vegetables and sweet fruits.

-(5) For breakfast, eat carbs, especially high-glycemic carbs, combined with healthy protein foods.
+(5) For breakfast, when you eat carbs, especially high-glycemic carbs, combine them with healthy protein foods and healthy fats.

 (6) Resist consuming large amounts of high-glycemic foods, even healthy ones.

 Whenever someone asks me about a particular diet, I always tell them that the best plan is to eat a variety of whole foods, including vegetables, fruits, legumes, nuts, seeds, whole grains, low-fat dairy, lean meats and monounsaturated fats, paying particular attention to portion size.

 Finally, although nutrition is important, it is a mistake to focus so much on the composition of your food that you forget to enjoy it!